w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 This artifact lists and defines the security and privacy requirements that are considered in the WoT IG.

-Also see the [security&privacy glossary](SecurityPrivacyGlossary.md)  for the actual terms: this catalogue identifies important requirements by selection and referring/repeating original terms plus explaining their WoT relations (where needed).
-Mechanisms that are commonly used to implement specific requirements are provided for illustration purposes only.
-These mentionings aim at readability and do not imply any statement of fitness for WoT (see the [security&privacy landscape](SecurityPrivacyLandscape.md) for such statements).
+Also see the [security&privacy glossary](SecurityPrivacyGlossary.md) for the actual terms: this catalogue lists an defines the considered security and privacy requirements by selecting and referring/repeating original terms plus explaining their WoT relations (where needed).
+Well-known mechanisms that are used to implement such requirements are mentioned for illustration purposes only.
+These mentionings aim at readability and do not imply any statement of their fitness for WoT (see the [security&privacy landscape](SecurityPrivacyLandscape.md) for such statements).

 ## Privacy
 The notion of privacy is human user-centric: it considers the right of human users to determine the degree to which she or he interacts with her or his environment.
 This applies to some IoT/WoT scenarios (e.g. health care) but not all (e.g. industrial control systems).